-In boarding this may be an in house sanction recorded in the House diary with Tutor informed as relevant either verbally or by E mail.
+In boarding this may be an in house sanction recorded in the House diary or iSams with Tutor informed by informed, as will House Parents, the Head of Section and Deputy Head.

+E mail.

-Record details on the Rewards & Sanctions system on 3SYS.
-The child's Tutor will be automatically informed, as will House Parents, the Senior Master and Deputy Head.
+Record details on the Rewards & Sanctions system on iSams.
+The child's Tutor will be automatically